whaynes/STCW23/jekyll/assessments/Deck/OICNW-3-1E.md

 ### Condition

-{{ "On an operational radar or radar simulator that meets the standards of 33 CFR 164.38 and other applicable national and international performance standards, set on the 12 mile scale, with at least 5 vessels on the display." | markdownify }}
+On an operational radar or radar simulator that meets the standards of 33 CFR 164.38 and other applicable national and international performance standards, set on the 12 mile scale, with at least 5 vessels on the display.

 ### Performance requirement